maxpavlovdp/zaudio/education/node-js-and-react-js/edu-docs/readme.txt

 This is the link for the TodoApp that we built: http://jsbin.com/tayujiboyo/edit?js,output Try to refactor the todo click action, so it won’t depend on store anymore

-Just to remind you, I really recommend going through the videos Getting Started with Redux.